 Hiking (Short Hikes, Half Day, Day Hikes)

 - The Milford Foreshore Walk is an easy walk for max.
 30 min.
-We came here before the cruise early morning and shot some marvelous pics.
+We came here before the cruise early morning and shot some marvellous pics.
+Perfect hike if you arrive early.
+More information: Milford Foreshore Walk

 - Tutoko an exhausting 6 hours hike.
 At the end of the trail, you get rewarded spectacular vistas to the Mount Tutoko; the highest peak in the Fjordland 2.834 m.
 It is one of the very view hikes in Milford Sound due to the steepness of the mountains.
 The trail leads to an enchanting rainforest and provides amazing views to the Herbert Icefields.